 How much does the Salkantay Trek cost?

-Unlike the Inca Trail, the Salkantay trek is less expensive.
-The average price for a 4 or 5-day Salkantay trek ranges between $500 and $700.
-At Salkantay Trekking, we offer the Salkantay trek with a guide, camping equipment, meals during the trek, accommodations, and entrance to Machu Picchu.
+Unlike the Inca Trail, the Salkantay Trek is a more budget-friendly option.
+The average cost for this 4- or 5-day hike ranges between $500 and $700.
+At Salkantay Trekking, we offer a comprehensive experience that includes a professional guide, camping equipment, all meals along the route (with options to accommodate all dietary needs), comfortable accommodations, and entrance to Machu Picchu.

 How much does the Inca Trail cost?